-DENTAL health is a ticking time bomb researchers have warned, in the light of a new study about the effect of the COVID-19 crisis.
+DENTAL health is a ticking time bomb for Victorians researchers have warned, in the light of a new study about the effect of the COVID-19 crisis.

 It comes after wait times for publicly funded care in parts of central Victoria ballooned to 42 months, a phenomenon researchers say is only likely to get worse.

 A recently released study showed an 86.9 per cent drop in access to the Medicare Child Dental Benefit Scheme across Australia during the pandemic.

 Researchers say this likely indicates a similar drop in the number of adults receiving dental care.

 Bendigo surgery Integrated Smiles front office coordinator Tamara Kendall said the clinic had gone from having full books from 8am to 6pm to about three patients a day during the COVID-19 lockdowns.

 Miss Kendall said the clinic was still unusually busy with pent up demand for routine care, which had peaked in November and December.

 Australian Dental Association Victoria Branch chief executive Matt Hopcraft said widespread serious dental problems in the next six months would be the likely result of the drop in routine care.

 Associate Professor Hopcraft said dentists were anecdotally reporting more emergency presentations, broken teeth and infections.

 He said oral cancer issues could rise in the future, as missed routine checks meant later diagnosis.